tom-code/nsutil/readme.md

 #### bridge
 To create bridge use for example `{"namespace": "nsb", "name": "b0", "type": "bridge", "slave": ["c1", "c2", "c3"]}`.
 This example will create bridge named b0 in namespace nsb.
 Interfaces c1, c2, c3 will be attached to this bridge.

+#### macvlan
+To create macvlan interface use for example `{"namespace": "ns1", "name": "eth0", "type": "macvlan", "parent": "eth0"}`.
+This example will create macvlan interface named eth0 in namespace ns1.
+Parent interface is eth0 from root namespace.

+#### ipvlan
+To create ipvlan interface use for example `{"namespace": "ns1", "name": "eth0", "type": "ipvlan", "parent": "eth0"}`.
+This example will create ipvlan interface named eth0 in namespace ns1.
+Parent interface is eth0 from root namespace.